online59/CoPenny/README.md

 - **Family Sharing**: Users can add family members to the same wallet, enabling shared expense tracking and collaborative financial management among family members.
 - **Expense Tracking Across Credit Cards**: CoPenny may include functionality to track expenses across different credit cards, providing a comprehensive overview of spending patterns.

-## How to Contribute

-Contributions to CoPenny are welcome!
-If you're interested in participating in the development of this project or have ideas for new features, feel free to submit pull requests or open issues in this repository.

 ## License

 This project is licensed under the [MIT License](LICENSE).